The Gist: A powerful book that delves into the oppressive history of modern beauty standards, transforming the meaning of self-love.

 Our society is packed with so many beliefs about weight and health that are false because they were created by biased scientists and influenced by a society filled with fatphobic norms.
 There is so much research out there if you’re really curious about fatphobia.

 One such example is the fat tax.
-Many non-fat people believe that plus-size clothing being expensive makes sense because there’s more fabric being used.
-For any concerned customer who does their research, the increase in fabric does not equate to such a dramatic spike in selling price—the extra fabric costs around 1 USD.
+Many non-fat people believe that expensive plus-size clothing makes sense because more fabric is being used.
+For any concerned customer who researches, the increase in fabric does not equate to such a dramatic spike in selling price—the extra fabric costs around 1 USD.

-While the example I used above does not literally exist in any mainstream fashion brands (can you imagine the PR mess if they did?), its message exists everywhere.
-Through our TVs, the media we consume, the fashion we digest, the advice we receive from our friends, family, doctors and even strangers.
+While the example I used above does not literally exist in any mainstream fashion brands (can you imagine the PR mess if they did?), its message exists everywhere: through our TVs, the media we consume, the fashion we digest, and the advice we receive from our friends, family, doctors, and even strangers.

-While learning about how enmeshed fatphobia is in our society can be demoralizing, the first step towards transforming our society recognizes there’s a problem in the first place.
-And, part of that process is reclaiming the word fat; recognizing it’s a descriptor and should not be a metonym for ‘bad,’ ‘lazy,’ or unhealthy; nor should it be an insult.
+While learning about how enmeshed fatphobia is in our society can be demoralizing, the first step towards transforming our society is recognizing there’s a problem in the first place.
+Part of that process is reclaiming the word fat, recognizing it’s a descriptor and should not be a metonym for ‘bad,’ ‘lazy,’ or unhealthy, nor should it be an insult.

 In Conclusion

-Three aspects of the book that I didn’t delve into were how fatness intersects with queerness and disabilities.
+I didn’t delve into three aspects of the book: how fatness intersects with queerness and disabilities.
 I thought Sonya did an amazing job discussing how intersections of such identities – including being a racialized body – can magnify the oppression and discrimination a person experiences.
 The final aspect I didn’t talk about was how toxic masculinity informs body shame; I found that conversation really interesting, especially as Sonya took the time to interrogate what toxic masculinity means in the radical self-love space.

 Your Body Is Not an Apology Workbook releases this month (April 2021).
 It’s an activity and reflection-based guide designed to help you actively put the following pillars into practice: